svalinn/DAGMC/doc/usersguide/uw2.rst

 The University of Wisconsin Unified Workflow
 ----------------------------------------

+.. |UW2| replace:: UW\ :superscript:`2`
-The University of Wisconsin Unified Workflow (UW<sup>2</sup>) aims to solve the issue of running the same Monte Carlo problem using mutiple physics codes.
-Currently, if you wish to run the same problem in multiple codes you must fully recreate the input deck for each code, or maybe write a full syntax translator.
-UW<sup>2</sup>, allows users to tag or associate groups of volumes or surfaces with a simple human readable syntax that is translated and stored in the geometry file of a DAGMC problem.
+The University of Wisconsin Unified Workflow (|UW2|) aims to solve the issue of running the same Monte Carlo problem using mutiple physics codes.
+Currently, if you wish to run the same problem in multiple codes you must fully recreate the input deck for each code, or maybe write a full syntax translator. |UW2| allows users to tag or associate groups of volumes or surfaces with a simple human readable syntax that is translated and stored in the geometry file of a DAGMC problem.